Swiss stocks - Factors to watch on March 26

 COMPANY STATEMENTS

-* bfw liegenschaften said Franz Jaeger, chairman of the board of directors since 2007, will not stand for re-election at its annual general meeting in April.
+* bfw liegenschaften said Franz Jaeger, chairman of the board of directors since 2007, will not stand for re-election at the annual general meeting in April.

-* The Federal Court of Lausanne has dismissed a challenge to the validity and fairness of the exchange ratio applied in the combination of the former Hiestand Holding AG and IAWS Group plc under ARYZTA AG.

-* New Value AG said the board of directors was stepping down following the request of a main shareholder.

 ECONOMY